paulsally/SPITBRAN-postprocessing/README.md

 # MITgcm-BFM postprocessing

-MITgcm-BFM postprocessing contains scripts for comparing model output files with Copernicus Marine data.
+MITgcm-BFM postprocessing contains scripts for comparing model output files with Copernicus Marine data (Reanalysis and Observations).
 - plot_cmems_mitgcm_var_values_point_month.py
     - plots the evolution in time of the values of a variable of interest in one point.
-The script has been tested with var thetao and so (cur requires further development being a 2D)
+The script has been tested with var temp (thetao in CMEMS Reanalysis and MITgcm and analysed_sst in CMEMS Observations)

 ## Prerequisites
 - Create a conda environment with the following packages: